phoenix492/boardscript/DESIGN-QUESTIONS.md

 or rules are loaded.
 As such, it may be worth simply launching the program in 3 different modes, "Game Mode," "Engine Mode," and "Function Mode" respectively for the above functions of B. Polymorphism perhaps?
-## Data Structure
-There are three main data structures that Boardscript should operate on.
-These are the Move, the Boardstate, and the Ruleset.

-Move
-- This can genuinely be a simple string.
-Move notation from chess provides the inspiration.
-"Ke2" is a direction to move the piece designated "K" to square "e2."